• Skip to main content

 How to Make Air Fryer Baked Potatoes

-1. Set your air fryer to 400 degrees.
+Step 1: Set your air fryer to 400 degrees.

-2. Prick some holes in the potatoes with a fork and spray the potato with cooking spray.
+Step 2: Prick some holes in the potatoes with a fork and spray the potato with cooking spray.
 Place the potatoes in the air fryer basket and close it.

-3. Set the time for 35 minutes.
+Step 3: Set the time for 35 minutes.
 After the 35 minutes is up, test the baked potato to see if it was done by checking how soft the potato is.
 If it is not ready yet, place the potato back in for 10 minutes longer.
 Of course, the time will vary depending on how large your potatoes are.
 I used a medium sized russet potato for this.

-4. Potatoes are ready when their internal temperature reaches 208 to 211° Fahrenheit.
+Note: Potatoes are ready when their internal temperature reaches 208 to 211° Fahrenheit.
 A fork easily pierces a baker when it's done.
 If the potato is hard, bake a little longer.
 However, watch out for over-baking, or drying of the underskin will occur.

 Baked Potato Toppings

-Tips for the best Baked Potato!
+Tips for the best-Baked Potato!

-baked potato in air fryer
+How long to reheat a baked potato in the air fryer?

 Cosori 4 Qt Air Fryer- This air fryer doesn't require any preheating and has several different functions for cooking chicken, meat, frozen foods, etc. There are 5 different functions.

-Other Recipes To Try
+Other Air Fryer Recipes To Try

-Sweet Potato and Sausage Hash
+• Sweet Potato and Ground Beef Bowls

 Print